WWE News: Former Champion Says WWE Should Make This Change To Reverse Ratings Decline

 — Cageside Seats (@cagesideseats) May 9, 2019

-Under the ring name Jack Swagger, Hager competed for more than a decade in WWE, most notably winning the World Heavyweight Championship at one point, but was barely used by the company in the months leading up to his March 2017 release.
+Under the ring name Jack Swagger, Hager competed for more than a decade in WWE, most notably winning the World Heavyweight Championship at one point.
+However, he was barely utilized by the company in the months leading up to his March 2017 release.
 Per Uproxx, Hager explained soon after that he wanted to explore other career opportunities, and that he and WWE failed to come to terms on his perceived “value” to the company.

-Commenting on Hager’s suggestion to move to a seasonal format, WrestlingNews.co called it a “good idea in theory,” but added that making such a change would now be implausible, as both the USA Network and Fox have invested in a full year of new WWE content, with the company proceeding as it always has — with no months-long breaks in between to refresh the product and get ready for a new batch of storylines.
+Commenting on Hager’s suggestion to move to a seasonal format, WrestlingNews.co called it a “good idea in theory,” but added that making such a change would now be implausible, as both the USA Network and Fox have invested in a full year of new WWE content.
+These negotiations were made in the understanding that the company would proceed as it always has — taking no months-long breaks in between in order to refresh the product, and to get ready for a new batch of storylines.